Overview of the Examples

 Instrument Interpretation

-- Misreading or misinterpreting flight instruments increases the likelihood of errors, spatial disorientation, and loss of control; understand the operation of each instrument and maintain proficiency in flying by reference to the flight instruments.
+- Misreading or misinterpreting flight instruments increases the likelihood of errors, spatial disorientation, and loss of control; understand the operation of each instrument and maintain proficiency in flying by reference to them.

 Control Application Solely by Reference to Instruments